Not-for-profit arts organization: Canadian artist-run centres

 In Canada, a series of artist-run organizations often known as "parallel galleries" or artist-run centres (ARCs) have developed in cities across the country since the 1960s to encourage the exhibition of contemporary works by Canadian and international artists.
 The purpose is often to provide alternative spaces for exhibition for emerging artists and contemporary artists outside the commercial gallery system.
 Canadian ARCs usually pay a fee and de-emphasize the selling of work, although this will vary from gallery to gallery.
 A recommended schedule of payment is provided by the Canadian Artists' Representation (CARFAC), an artists' advocacy group.

+Not-for-profits versus nonprofits in the United States

+In the United States, not-for-profit organizations are defined separately from nonprofit organizations.
+Not-for-profits are groups that do not have salaried positions and are often collectives or social groups.
+Whereas nonprofits are organizations run by salaried employees and often volunteer boards with a community mission.
+These organizations operate like a business but have different tax identification and are supported additionally by grants.
+A museum is an example of a nonprofit, whereas an artists' collective may be an example of a not-for-profit.